 It positions its total cash compensation offering, with elements such as base salary and at-risk pay, in the middle range of what is offered by comparable Canadian companies from the entertainment, publishing and telecom industries, as well as a selection of Crown corporations and federally-regulated companies.
 The Corporation also has a short-term incentive plan that senior management are eligible to participate in.
 This plan aligns all parts of the business around organizational objectives and drives desired behaviours and superior business performance, supported by metrics and thresholds.
 Two senior executives also currently participate in a long-term incentive plan.

-As of April 1, 2015, CBC/Radio-Canada had 7,700 full-time equivalents.
-Approximately 87% of our workforce is comprised of unionized employees represented by 6 bargaining units; their compensation ranges from $26,716 to $99,500, as set out in their respective collective agreements.
+As of April 1, 2016, CBC/Radio-Canada had 7,614 full-time equivalents.
+Approximately 84% of our workforce is comprised of unionized employees represented by 4 bargaining units, including a new merged unit; their compensation ranges from $26,716 to $100,000, as set out in their respective collective agreements.

 In some cases, on-air talent (eg, announcers, hosts, reporters and presenters) receive additional remuneration, above and beyond their union scale, as negotiated individually, based on factors such as their recognized prominence and excellence, as well as their special skills and expertise.